Deziel0495/ImprovedTowTruckScript/README.md

 ## Possible Future Features
 - Restricted vehicles.
 (Keep people from towing large vehicles such as a bus or plane.)
 - Restrict usage distance.
 (Towed vehicle and truck must be near each other.)
-- Implement whitelist.
-(Restrict script to certain ped models or users by Steam ID/License.)

 #### Join my Discord: http://discord.me/deziel0495